Elisa di Rivombrosa: Episode 20

 Fabrizio not believe the Elisa's accusations are true: that Lucretia is faking under the guise of a false friendship.
 Then Fabrizio being angry goes to Lucrezia asking her to give explanation; then Lucrezia openly professes his love to him, capturing him entirely off guard.
 Then in a fit of passion he kisses her, but then runs away.
 Meanwhile, Elisa saw that Fabrizo awning can be wrapped around your finger, asks him to make a choice: it either Lucrezia.
 Count selects Elisa.
 The girl is not ready to give up her lover, goes to the awning, to speak with her.
 Lucretia tells her about the kiss and promises to fight for Fabriza.
 Small Martino very long for Elise and is able to forgive her putting it into the house Lucretia.
 Awning with Prince Ranieri decide as soon as possible to recover the list of conspirators.
 With the mission to send the broken Rivombrosy Count Drago.
 He asks Fabriza bed so he can ease the pain of losing Margherita.
 At night went to the library to find out.
 Elisa and Fabrizo hear the roar of the library, also there's going.
-Gulio covered with by them, giving a list of demands.
+Giulio covered with by them, giving a list of demands.
 Count refuses and comes to a duel.
 When Fabrizo puts him in a critical position, Count Drago killed himself with his sword Fabriza.
-Gulio last wish is to see Margherita before his death.
+Giulio last wish is to see Margherita before his death.
 On the way to her, trying to guide the Count Drago Fabrizio that this Lucretia is the heads of the conspiracy, and not her husband.
 Count Drago Margherita dies in his arms.